useNavigate/Whale_Gamig_Javascript_Project/README.md

 ## Functionality & MVPs
 > In  `Whale Gaming` , users will be able to:
-> - Data Visualization
+> - View data visualization
->   - Our website provides a visually appealing and interactive way of exploring the number of games released per year based on categories
+>   - Whale Gaming provides a visually appealing and interactive way of exploring the number of games released per year based on categories

-> - Search Functionality
+> - Use the search functionality
 >   -  Users can search for their favorite games using our search bar

-> - Game Details
+> - View game details
 >   - Users can click on a game card to view its details such as description, gameplay, and more.
 This helps users to get a better understanding of the game before deciding to play or purchase it

 ## Wireframes